DataDog/terraform-provider-datadog/docs/resources/apm_retention_filter.md

 ### Required

 - `enabled` (Boolean) the status of the retention filter.
 - `filter_type` (String) The type of the retention filter, currently only spans-processing-sampling is available.
-Valid values are `spans-sampling-processor`.
+Valid values are `spans-sampling-processor`, `spans-errors-sampling-processor`, `spans-appsec-sampling-processor`.
 - `name` (String) The name of the retention filter.
 - `rate` (String) Sample rate to apply to spans going through this retention filter as a string, a value of 1.0 keeps all spans matching the query.